Terms & Conditions—Please Read Carefully

 11. No cooling-off period will apply to holidays booked less than 45 days before a scheduled land tour departure, and less than 90 days before a scheduled cruise departure, or earlier if specified for the particular holiday.
 For bookings made within these periods, payment in full is required at the time of booking.

 12. Deposit and/or final payment dates apply to these holidays (clauses 5, 13 & 23) - please see your invoice for more information on deposit and/or final payment dates.
-Other final payment dates may apply to Globus holidays listed in this brochure.
+Other final payment dates may apply to Cosmos holidays listed in the Cosmos brochures.
 Please check with your Travel Agent or the Company prior to booking for the Terms and Conditions of those holidays.

 Air Travel Inclusive Holidays